 It’s been a hard few years with many businesses rising from the ashes of the 2008 crash followed by the global virus, Covid-19, hitting us in 2020.
-From lack of jobs or redundancies, from renting to having a new home choosing different types of paint finishes, new and fresh companies are still being formed and for these as well as existing companies that forged through the hardships like availing online personal loans for bad credit, a larger challenge is still being undertaken in as much as maintaining the business like having a Trauma rehab center, and etc.
+From lack of jobs or redundancies, new and fresh companies are still being formed and for these as well as existing companies that forged through the hardships, a larger challenge is still being undertaken in as much as maintaining the business.

 I have found the following 3 attributes the hardest to manage so thought I would share my findings!

 ‘Cash is King’ and Cash Flow is critical.
 As business starts to pick up, well managed cash flow is tantamount for success.
-If not already established, get on board with an accountant who can help with bookkeeping and all other aspects of financial control.
+If a new business and not already established, get on board with an accountant who can help with bookkeeping and all other aspects of financial control.
 For those well established businesses, check in with your accounts department and overview where you are financially.

 It’s not simply about money coming in and going out, seek advice and in the early days, if managing your accounts yourself, seek areas you can improve and as you grow, concentrate on what you do best and hand over this side of the business to someone else.